tomscii/banks2ledger/README.md

 | `"1.234.567,89"` | `-ds ',' -gs '.'` |
 | `"1 234 567,89"` | `-ds ',' -gs ' '` |
 |  `"123_4567.89"` |         `-gs '_'` |

+### Custom hooks to generate output transactions

+The option `-hf` allows passing a file containing Clojure code that defines custom hooks.
+These hooks are invoked when generating the output ledger entries; the hooks have the ability to alter the output for certain transactions.
+This mechanism provides high flexibility as all data concerning the ledger entry, as well as the full power of Clojure (and several helper functions in the code of `banks2ledger`) are available to the hook.

+An example hooks file is provided as part of the test suite at `test/data/hooks.clj`.

 ## Status